Frustrated that your Google Analytics (GA) transactions do not match your actual sales?

 7. GA including call centre purchases.

 If your business has a call centre it could be the cause of your sales discrepancy.
 Sometimes these transactions are separated from online sales in your back-end reports.
-If these agents buy for your customers online through the same purchasing flows as customers than they would inflate your expected online sales.
+If these agents buy for your customers online through the same purchasing flows as customers then they would inflate your expected online sales.

 For transactions you do not see in your backend reports, consider adding ‘city’ as a secondary dimension to see if the unexpected transactions are grouped in locations that match up with your call centre locations.